PaulaMihalcea/IEViewer/README.md

 ### Manipulation analysis
 The program uses an expectation-maximization algorithm [\[1\]](https://doi.org/10.1145/3369412.3395059) [\[2\]](https://github.com/PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts) to compute a map showing where the original image has been manipulated - assuming that it has previously been tampered with.

 **Note:** this feature might take some time to execute for large images, during which the program might stop responding.
-This does not imply malfunction, it is normal behavior, and the application will resume as soon as it has generated the manipulation map.
+This does not imply malfunction; it is normal behavior, and the application will resume as soon as it has generated the manipulation map.
     <p align="center"><img src="https://github.com/PaulaMihalcea/IEViewer/blob/master/screenshots/analyze_0.png" width="50%" height="50%"></p>
     <p align="center"><img src="https://github.com/PaulaMihalcea/IEViewer/blob/master/screenshots/analyze_1.png" width="50%" height="50%"></p>